 SA: Anne Wills, Wheel Of Fortune

-NT: Rick Ardon, Seven Nightly News
+WA: Rick Ardon, Seven Nightly News

 TAS: Bert Taylor, Taylor’s Australia

 The 57th annual TV Week Logie Awards.
 Sunday 3 May, 7.30pm (Red Carpet 7pm), Nine Network.